May 9 through 11, Yondaime Year 5

 Nurses took blood and vitals, asked a hundred invasive questions, and attached half a dozen machines that beeped softly and scrawled accusing green lines across tiny screens.

 “They’re being taken care of,” said a nurse with calm brown eyes.

 When Iori came in, flanked by two medics with serious faces, Kakashi asked again.
 He got the same answer.

-One of the new medics, a tall women with short, dark hair, picked up his chart and said, “I hear you can channel lightning now.”
+One of the new medics, a short, elderly woman, picked up his chart and said, “I hear you can channel lightning now.”

 “Not sure I’d recommend it,” Kakashi said.